UPV-EHU-Bilbao/ninis-mastodonFX/README.md

 For this latest iteration, we have tried to improve the user experience adding a timeline and perfile GUIs.

-To do this, we have implemented dark mode, and the use case of perfile .
+To do this, we have implemented dark mode, the use case of perfile and now if you don't want to register you can go back to login scene .

 **List of tasks carried out during iteration:**